gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

   are listed in descending order of preference, i.e. the first listed in the parameter is the most preferred and the last the least preferred by the sender in the INIT chunk.
-In the INIT-ACK chunk the endpoint include all of the offered solutions which it supports and list the selected one first.
+In the INIT-ACK chunk the endpoint includes all of the offered solutions which it supports and lists the selected one first.
 Including its decreasing preference on the additional Protection Solutions.

 Padding: If the number of included Protection solutions is odd the